aodendaal/aspnetboilerplate-core-ng/README.md

 RxJS is a library for composing asynchronous and event-based programs by using observable sequences.

 ### ngx-bootstrap
-The template I'm using uses ngx-bootstrap which contains all core (and not only) Bootstrap components powered by Angular.
+The template I'm using uses [ngx-bootstrap](http://valor-software.com/ngx-bootstrap/#/) which contains all core (and not only) Bootstrap components powered by Angular.
 This also includes [moment.js](http://momentjs.com/) for parsing and manipulating dates.
 Later versions use Material

 ## Main Articles
 * [How to Initialize and Run a Clean Template](cleantemplate.md)
 * [Project Architecture](projectarchitecture.md)
 * [Reading Module Configuration From AppSettings](moduleconfig.md)
-* [Adding Email Verification](emailverification.md) - A practical exercise extending ASP\.NET Boilerplate
 * [Deploying to Azure](deployment.md)

 ## Infrastructure Layer
 * How to Update the Database
+* [Adding Email Verification using SendGrid](emailverification.md) - A practical exercise extending ASP\.NET Boilerplate

 ## Domain Layer
 * [How to Create an Entity](entity.md)